saurabhjadhav1911/flamenco/web/project-website/content/download/_index.md

 This is a **beta** version of the software!
 This means that the features for the 3.0 version are there, but are likely to be some bugs.

+When **upgrading** from a previous beta, it is recommended to start afresh with the following steps:

+1. Cancel any running or queued job.
+2. Shut down Flamenco Manager and all Workers.
+3. Remove `flamenco-manager.yaml` and `flamenco-manager.sqlite`.
+4. Download the new version and replace your old Flamenco files with the new ones.
+5. Start `flamenco-manager` and go through the setup setup assistant again.
+6. Don't forget to re-download the Blender add-on from the Manager's web interface, and install it.
+It has seen development as well, and will need to be upgraded.

 Read the announcement at the [Blender Studio blog][blog]. <br>
 Please report any issue at [developer.blender.org][bugs].
 A stable release is planned by the end of September 2022.